 An approach to job design that focuses on the interactions between the person and the environmental elements, such as the work station, light, sound, tools, etc.

 The process of gathering information in order to make good decisions.
 It is broader than testing, and includes both subjective (opinion) input and objective (fact) input.
 Evaluation can take many forms including memorization tests, portfolio assessment, and self-reflection.
 There are at least six major reasons for evaluating training, each requiring a different type of evaluation:

 - Promote individual growth and self-evaluation (evaluation by both trainer and learner)

 - Assess the degree of demonstrated achievement (summative evaluation)

 - Diagnose future learning needs (of both trainer and learner)

 - Enhance one's sense of merit or worth (learner)

 evaluation hierarchy (four levels of evaluation model)

-Donald Kirkpatrick identified the evaluation model most widely recognized today in corporate training organizations.
+Donald Kirkpatrick created the evaluation model that is the most widely recognized today by trainers and instructional designers.
 The Kirkpatrick Model addresses the four fundamental behavior changes that occur as a result of training.

 A sub-level of the comprehension level of learning in which students develop sufficient understanding to estimate trends or predict outcomes based upon the subject matter under study.